 The Media Settings section lets you control how media is displayed on your site.
 To configure your media settings, do the following:

-This loads the ‘Media Settings’ screen in your browser …
+You will be taken to the ‘Media Settings’ screen …

 (WordPress Media Settings Screen)

 There are two main sections in this area: